Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Evaluation of Design Options

 \item \emph{Interoperability between digital pounds and commercial bank money}:

-\begin{itemize} \item FPS\footnote {The future UK New Payments Architecture (NPA) \cite{payuk-npa} may provide interoperability between digital pounds and commercial bank money.} would be used to transfer funds between digital pound wallets and commercial bank accounts, as it provides immediate clearing for low value payments. \item FPS would only use settlement accounts at the Bank of England to perform settlement and would not provide settlement directly on the digital pound core ledger. \item The Bank of England would integrate the new digital pound core ledger with their existing reserve/settlement account ledger to enable fund transfers between them.
+\begin{itemize} \item \changess{The FPS}\footnote {The future UK New Payments Architecture (NPA) \cite{payuk-npa} may provide interoperability between digital pounds and commercial bank money.} would be used to transfer funds between digital pound wallets and commercial bank accounts, as it provides immediate clearing for \changess{low-value} payments. \changess{However, the FPS would only use settlement accounts at the Bank} of England to perform settlement and would not provide settlement directly on the digital pound core ledger. \item The Bank of England would integrate the new digital pound core ledger with \changess{its} existing reserve/settlement account ledger to enable fund transfers between them.
 However, the digital pound core ledger will not be directly integrated with commercial bank ledgers for funding or defunding. \end{itemize}

 \item \emph{Issuing smart cards linked to digital pond wallets}:

 \begin{itemize}